 Louis Agassiz (May 28, 1807 – December 14, 1873).
 Swiss-born American zoologist, geologist, and paleontologist, with a special expertise in ichthyology.
-Founder and director of Harvard's Museum of Comparative Zoology.
+Founder and first director of Harvard’s Museum of Comparative Zoology.
 One of the most famous scientists of his day.

 Louis Agassiz was born in the western, French-speaking part of Switzerland.
 After earning an MD and PhD in Germany, he worked closely with Georges Cuvier in Paris.
 He was also befriended there by Alexander von Humboldt.

 When Cuvier died in 1832, von Humboldt helped Agassiz obtain a professorship back in Switzerland at the University of Neuchâtel, not far from Môtier where Agassiz was born.
 It was there at Neuchâtel that Agassiz completed his monumental, exquisitely illustrated Recherches sur les poissons fossiles (1833-1843), a book that brought together much of what was then known about fossil fishes and that did much to stimulate future research into extinct life of all kinds.
 During his years at Neuchâtel , he also completed the Nomenclator Zoologicus (1842-1846), a vast annotated list of all generic names that had been used in zoological nomenclature from the time of Linnaeus.